medavox/distribackup/docs/storage algorithm.scratchpad.md

 ---------

 Observation: because of the way Git stores objects on disk, it gets the following ability extra: objects which are the same in different files can be reused, only storing the data once.
 So if two files' contents are identical, the data is only stored once.

 We can't do that, because every object is stored as its current version, and a chain of diffs going back into the past

-Solution: store the whole file's SHA-1 sum with the diff, not just a sum of the diff.
+Solution: store the SHA-1 hash of the whole file with the diff, not just the hash of the diff.

 -----